4400 Service Animals and Emotional Support Animals

 Yale University is committed to ensuring that community members with disabilities are able to participate fully and equally in the University’s programs and activities.
 The University also recognizes the importance of Service Animals to individuals with disabilities and has established this Policy to assist Yale students and employees with disabilities.
 This Policy serves to ensure that individuals with disabilities who require the use of Service Animals as a reasonable accommodation in order to fully participate in University life will receive the benefit of the assistance provided by such animals.
 Specific requirements and guidelines concerning Service Animals and Emotional Support Animals on campus are set forth below.
 The University reserves the right to amend this policy at any time, as circumstances may require.

-Owner – a student or employee with a disability who uses a Service Animal or Emotional Support Animal to perform disability-related work or tasks.
+A student or employee with a disability who uses a Service Animal or Emotional Support Animal to perform disability-related work or tasks; or, a student or employee being trained in the use of a Service Animal.

-Pet – a domestic animal kept for personal enjoyment or companionship and not trained to perform any disability-related function
+A domestic animal kept for personal enjoyment or companionship, or an animal not yet fully trained and qualified to perform any disability-related function.

-Reasonable Accommodation – a modification or adjustment to a class, program or job requirements that would allow a qualified individual with a disability to participate in the class or program or to perform the essential functions of a position, without fundamentally altering academic, conduct or performance requirements.
+A modification or adjustment to a class, program, or job requirement that would allow a qualified individual with a disability to participate in the class or program, or to perform the essential functions of a position, without fundamentally altering academic, conduct, or performance requirements.

-Service Animal – any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
+Any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
+A dog may qualify as a Service Animal even if the dog’s final training occurs as part of its being turned over to a student or employee.
 The work or tasks performed by the animal must be directly related to the person’s disability.
-Examples include, but are not limited to, guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting/protecting an individual who is having a seizure and reminding an individual to take medication.
-The provision of emotional support, well-being, comfort or companionship does not constitute work or tasks under this definition.
+Examples include, but are not limited to: guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting/protecting an individual who is having a seizure, and reminding an individual to take medication.
+The provision of emotional support, well-being, comfort, or companionship does not constitute work or tasks under this definition.
 While dogs are the most common Service Animals, under certain circumstances, a miniature horse may qualify as a Service Animal.
 Other animals do not qualify as Service Animals.
+Yale University reserves the discretion to require the removal from its campus any Service Animal that becomes disruptive.

 Students who have a disability that requires the assistance of a Service Animal are permitted to bring such animals to campus.
+Students who are being trained in the use of a Service Animal are also generally permitted to bring with them to campus the person qualified to train a Service Animal, as described in this Policy.
 Service Animals are permitted in all areas of campus where students are generally permitted to go.

-A Service Animal shall be kept on a harness, leash or other tether at all times, unless the Owner is unable to use such a tether due to a disability or the use of a tether would interfere with the animal’s ability to safely and effectively perform its duties.
-A Service Animal must wear a leash, harness, cape, or other marker that identifies it as a Service Animal, at all times, when on campus.
+A Service Animal must be kept on a harness, leash, or other tether at all times, unless the Owner is unable to use such a tether due to a disability or the use of a tether would interfere with the animal’s ability to safely and effectively perform its duties.
+A Service Animal must wear a leash, harness, cape, or other marker that identifies it as a Service Animal at all times when on campus.

-The Owner should contact the Resource Office on Disabilities (“ROD”) as soon as the Owner is aware of plans to bring a Service Animal to campus.
+The Owner should contact Student Accessibility Services (“SAS”) as soon as the Owner is aware of plans to bring a Service Animal to campus.
 When it is not obvious what service the animal provides, the Owner will be asked whether the Animal is required because of a disability and what task the animal is trained to perform.
-The Owner need not present proof or documentation of the nature of their disability or the training or certification of the Service Animal.
+The Owner need not present proof or documentation of the nature of their disability or the training or certification of a Service Animal.

 Employees may be permitted to bring Service Animals to work on campus as a reasonable accommodation for a documented disability.
-Employees who wish to use a Service Animal as a reasonable accommodation in a University office or other areas of campus buildings not open to the general public must consult with the Office for Equal Opportunity Programs (“OEOP”).
+Employees who are being trained in the use of a Service Animal are also generally permitted to bring with them to campus the person qualified to train a Service Animal, as described in this Policy.
+Employees who wish to use a Service Animal as a reasonable accommodation in a University office, or other areas of campus buildings not open to the general public, must consult with the Office of Institutional Equity and Accessibility (“OIEA”).

 Students are permitted to keep Emotional Support Animals in on-campus housing on a case-by-case basis as a reasonable accommodation for a documented disability after prior approval.

-In order to bring an Emotional Support Animal to campus, the Owner must contact ROD as early as possible to allow time to gather and review all necessary documentation.
-The Owner will be asked to provide medical documentation by a reliable third party of the need for the Emotional Support Animal and submit an Emotional Support Animal Request for Information form, available from ROD.
-The Owner should contact ROD at least 60 days prior to the start of the semester to begin the process of requesting an Emotional Support Animal as a reasonable accommodation.
+In order to bring an Emotional Support Animal to campus, the Owner must contact SAS as early as possible to allow time to gather and review all necessary documentation.
+The Owner will be asked to provide medical documentation by a reliable third party of the need for the Emotional Support Animal and submit an Emotional Support Animal Request for Information form (available from SAS).
+The Owner should contact SAS at least 60 days prior to the start of the semester to begin the process of requesting an Emotional Support Animal as a reasonable accommodation.
 If a request is made less than 60 days prior to the start of a term, the University cannot guarantee that accommodations can be made for that term.
 Generally, requests for an Emotional Support Animal in a given semester cannot be made once that semester has commenced.

-No Emotional Support Animal may be kept in campus property prior to receiving ROD approval as a reasonable accommodation under this policy.
+No Emotional Support Animal may be kept on campus property prior to receiving SAS approval as a reasonable accommodation under this policy.
 Keeping an unapproved animal on campus is a violation of University policy and may result in discipline.
 The Emotional Support Animal is allowed in University housing only as long as it is necessary because of the Owner’s disability.
 Generally, only one Emotional Support Animal will be approved per student.
-The Owner must notify ROD in writing if the Emotional Support Animal is no longer needed or is no longer in residence.
-If the Owner wishes to replace an approved Emotional Support Animal with a new animal, the Owner must file a new request with ROD and obtain approval prior to bringing the new animal onto campus.
+The Owner must notify SAS in writing if the Emotional Support Animal is no longer needed or is no longer in residence.
+If the Owner wishes to replace an approved Emotional Support Animal with a new animal, the Owner must file a new request with SAS and obtain approval prior to bringing the new animal onto campus.

-Approved Emotional Support Animals must be housebroken and generally well-behaved, as to be suitable to communal living on campus.
-Generally, dogs must be at least 10 months old and cats must be at least 6 months old, dogs and cats must be spayed or neutered, and dogs and cats must have received their first rabies vaccination before they can live in university housing.
+Approved Emotional Support Animals must be housebroken and generally well-behaved so as to be suitable for communal living on campus.
+Generally, dogs must be at least 10 months old, and cats must be at least 6 months old.
+Dogs and cats must be spayed or neutered, and dogs and cats must have received their first rabies vaccination before they can live in university housing.

 - The size of the animal, and whether it is too large for the housing space;